-Because of the ongoing COVID pandemic, please be considerate of everyone in the class and DO NOT attend class in person if you feel sick for any reason.
+My expectation is that you will attend class in person.
+(See more about attendance below.)
+However, because of ongoing COVID and flu concerns, please be considerate of everyone in the class and DO NOT attend class in person IF you feel sick for any reason.
+All lectures will be recorded for those who miss class or who like to review that material in that way.
+It is also possible to join remotely.
 If you're not able to attend class because of health concerns, please let me know in advance of the class session.

-I will be wearing a mask because I help to take care of my elderly parents who both have heart failure.
+I may wear a mask because I help to take care of my elderly parents who both have heart failure.
 They've made it this far without getting COVID, and I don't want to be the one who gives it to them.
-You will have the option to attend virtually if you don't feel well.
-Please reach out to me if you need that option so that I look for you online.